pascalbe-dev/ulauncher-toggl/README.md

 - view the current time entry
 - stop the current time entry
 - start a new time entry (without project)
+- restart a time entry from your history

 ## Requirements